TheQuack45/MathToWords/README.md

 ## Explanation

+My word notation works much like prefix notation, so the operator is "placed" before its operand(s).
+For example, addition ("+") is written this way: "the sum of {a} and {b}".
+Prefix notation does get a bit hard to work with when you have a complicated expression, but the important thing to remember is that each operator has a fixed number of operands.
+So addition, for example, will always have two operands and thus will always be in the format described above.
+See the table below for the list of currently supported operations, and see below that for examples of the format in action.

 | Operator | Text Format |
 | --- | --- |
 | a + b | the sum of a and b |